 Our job as parents during the session:

-During the shoot it was just me, my son and the photographer.
-I became more than just a spectator.
 My #1 job was to act as my son’s stylist (yes it’s ok to fuss over his hair and straighten his shirt on this day!)
-It’s not because we are being moms – it’s because, when we are the subject of a photo session, we actually DO need help.
-We can’t always tell when our hair is standing upright.
-So this is one moment when it is completely okay.
+It’s not because we are being moms – it’s because people want to know when their hair is standing straight up.
 My #2 job was I became my photographer’s assistant.
 You want the photographer to concentrate on getting the best shot of your son or daughter.
 Because Christine and I communicated beforehand and had our Pinterest board to refer to, we would sync up occasionally and refer to our Pinterest board to ensure we got all of the shots we wanted.

 Follow on Pinterest: